Customer loyalty programs are a vital part of retail marketing strategies.

 Sephora’s Beauty Insider program allows members to earn points and redeem their points in any way they like, whether it’s by receiving discounts off their products, or by purchasing gift cards.

-The program has over 17 million members which make up nearly 80% of their annual sales according to this Shopify case study.
+The program has over 17 million members which make up nearly 80% of their annual sales.

 Sephora understands its customer base well enough not to limit how they use their points.
 All members, including free Insider members, get to choose how they spend their points by choosing from a variety of benefits such as exclusive products, gift cards, discounts, and events.
 This kind of flexibility will keep customers coming back.